 What are adventitious roots?

 Below is a “footed” fern (Polypodium formosanum) that has its rhizomes above ground.
-The roots are emerging from the bottom of the rhizome and fronds are sent out from the top.
+The roots are emerging from the bottom of the rhizome and fronds emergefrom the top.
 The rhizomes keep creeping along making roots and fronds as they go.
 (Learn more about footed ferns here.)

-The fern below (not sure of the actual botanical name but I think it may be some type of nephrolepis) does not have the ”feet” or rhizomes so the roots grow directly below the fronds, immediately branching out.
-As you can see, there is a second plant that was produced by the first plant from the root system.
-These ferns can also send out stolons that form adventitious roots and small plantlets.
+The fern below does not have the ”feet” or rhizomes so the roots grow below the fronds and branch out.
+As you can see, there is a second plant produced by the first plant from the root system.
+These ferns also send out stolons that form roots and small plantlets.
 There is one starting to grow in the bottom right picture.
-It will eventually reach the surface and may form a new plantlet that can then be planted up separately.
-So to propagate this plant, either separate the second plant from the first and pot it up individually or wait for a stolon to appear and make a baby to plant up.
+It will reach the surface and may form a new plantlet.
+So to propagate this plant, you could separate the second plant from the first and pot it up.
+Or wait for a stolon to appear and make a baby and plant that.
+Make sure to use a good potting medium for your new plants.

 Adventitious roots on succulents

-Sometimes you can find adventitious roots on succulent stems such as you see on this jade plant below.
-Usually, their presence means that the plant is under some kind of stress, such as too little water or perhaps some damage has been done to the plant.
-This stem could be cut off below the roots and potted up, but allow the end to callus over after cutting and before planting it.
+Sometimes you can find adventitious roots on succulent stems.
+See the jade plant below.
+Usually, their presence means that the plant is under some kind of stress.
+That could be too little water or the plant has damage.
+Cut this stem off below the roots and pot it up.
+First, allow the end to callus over after cutting and before planting it.

-Orchids also have adventitious roots which can be seen on this vanda orchid I saw hanging in a tree in Florida.
-You may be more familiar with the phalaenopsis orchids and their adventitious roots that are in those see-through plastic pots when you buy them.
+Orchids also have adventitious roots which are obvious on this vanda orchid I saw in a tree in Florida.
+You may be more familiar with the phalaenopsis orchids and their adventitious roots.
+They are easy to see in the clear plastic pots when you buy them.

 I hope you learned something new today.
 I thought this was an interesting tidbit.
-Did you know they were called adventitious roots?
+Did you know about adventitious roots?
 Was it a new term to you?
 Let me know in the comments below.

 Have a great week, plant friends!